Poltavka culture: Burials

 The Poltavka culture is primarily known from its burials.
 These were situated in cemeteries along river terraces.

 Poltavka graves differ slightly from those of the Yamnaya culture.
 Burial pits sometimes had a timber cover.
 They were generally inserted into kurgans of the Yamnaya culture.
 Poltavka kurgans were typically surrounded by a circular ditch, with a single grave with ledges.

 80 percent of Poltavka graves contain males.
 Almost a third of Poltavka skulls show signs of wounds, often mortal.
 Both male and female dead were buried on their left side or back on an organic mat, with the head oriented towards the east.
 On occasion the body was covered with ocher, however, less common than in the earlier Yamnaya culture.

 Poltavka burials are characterized by an increased presence of ornaments and weapons.
 This is interpreted as evidence of increased social stratification.
 Other grave goods include pottery and stone scepters.
 A Poltavka burial in the Volga region is notable for containing a large copper club.

 The funeral customs of the Poltavka culture influenced the customs of the Abashevo culture further north.

 Genetics

-In a 2015 study published in Nature, the remains of six individuals ascribed to the Poltavka culture were analyzed.
-Five of the individuals were determined to belong to haplogroup R1b1a2 and various subclades of it, while one individual, who belonged to the outliers of the culture, was determined to belong to haplogroup R1a1a1b2a.
-People of the Poltavka culture were found to be closely related to people of the Yamnaya culture and the Afanasievo culture.
-It is possible that R1a males lived within the territory of the Poltavka culture, but were not included in the rich burials of the culture, which contain R1b males instead.
+Mathieson et al. (2015) analyzed six skeletons of the Poltavka culture.
+Five of them showed Y-haplogroup R1b1a2 and its subclades.
+One outlier belonged to Y-hg R1a1a1b2a. which notably was not included in the standard rich R1b burials.
+All were probably closely related to people of the Yamnaya culture and the Afanasievo culture.

-Genomic studies suggest that the Poltavka culture was closely genetically related to the peoples of the eastern Yamnaya culture and the later Sarmatians.
+Narasimshan et al. (2019) obtained seven times y-hg R1b 101 a2a (Z2103) and one R1a 1a1 (Z93-Z94), all from Samara.
+The authors noted a significant infusion of Central European ancestry into the steppe during the transition from the Poltavka culture to the Potapovka culture.

-Narasimshan et al. (2019) genetically analyzed the remains of two Poltavka males from separate sites.
-One carried Y-hg R1b1a1a2a2 and U5a1g, while the other carried Y-hg R1b1a1a2a2 and U5a1b.
-The authors of the study noted that there was a significant infusion of Central European ancestry into the steppe during the transition from the Poltavka culture to the Potapovka culture.
+Other genomic studies suggest that the Poltavka culture was closely genetically related to both the peoples of the eastern Yamnaya culture and the later Sarmatians.